 Bought A Leopard Gecko Now What

 If you have followed all the above information make sure you don’t handle your leopard gecko for 2 weeks.
 Juvenile ones are going to need some time to adjust to their environment.
 I know it sounds harsh and you’ll be excited about your new pet, but you don’t want to stress them out.
 You probably won’t see them much, but this is perfectly natural.
-I have written an article on what to expect when getting your first leopard gecko (read more information here).
+Here’s what to expect when getting your first leopard gecko.

 When a couple weeks passes you can put your hand in the cage with a mealworm.
 At first they’re going to be hesitant towards you, but in time they will realize you are not a predator.
 Once your leopard gecko starts coming out you can try to scoop them up.
 Don’t pick them up like a bird would.
 Instead touch their tale and have your hand in front of them so they crawl on you.
 Keep them on your hand inside the tank and let them” hand crawl” on your hands.
 This means letting them go from hand to hand.
 Don’t worry they will be very skittish at first, but that’s because you’re 1000x times as big as them; they are very low on the food chain.